 You will also need a commercial invoice that details the purchase of goods between a buyer and a seller.
 The invoice should include a description of the goods being shipped as well as their value in Australian dollars.

-International shipping has lots of details to consider, for example, taxes, and de minimis value.
+International shipping has lots of details to consider, for example, taxes and de minimis value.
 Australia has a de minimis threshold of AUD1000.
-What the de minimis threshold means is that the minimal amount for the importer is to be taxed.
+What the de minimis threshold means is that the importer must pay the minimum amount to be taxed.
 For Australia, if your package value is less than A$1000, you will not be bothered with taxes.
 Let’s say your package value is higher than A$1000.
 What would be the rate of tax?
-You will have to pay %5 of the total value of the package to customs if your package value is higher than AUS1000.
+You will have to pay 5% of the total value of the package to customs if its value is higher than A$1000.
 Even though this is a piece of general information, we strongly recommend you contact your local customs office to get exact information on the items you will be shipping to Australia from the US.

 Prohibited & Restricted Items

 There are certain items that are prohibited from being imported into Australia, such as drugs and weapons.
 There are also items that are restricted, which means that an import permit is required before they can be brought into the country.

 Restricted items include plants, animals and animal products, used vehicles, and certain types of food.
 AQIS has more information on prohibited and restricted items.
 When shipping internationally, there are also certain items that are prohibited or restricted from being shipped.
 You can also check the Australian Government’s list of Prohibited items.